"Transdermal buprenorphine (Norspan, Mundipharma) relieves diabetic neuropathic pain in patients who can stomach it, new research shows.

-Severe or Persistent Diarrhea
+Severe Or Persistent Diarrhea

 Patient Counseling Information

-Instruct patients that the usual schedule is one dose every other day, as needed, but no more frequently than one dose in a 24-hour period.
+- Inject one dose every other day, as needed, but no more frequently than one dose in a 24-hour period.

-Carcinogenesis, Mutagenesis, Impairment of Fertility
+Carcinogenesis, Mutagenesis, Impairment Of Fertility

 Methylnaltrexone bromide was negative in the Ames test, chromosome aberration tests in Chinese hamster ovary cells and human lymphocytes, in the mouse lymphoma cell forward mutation tests and in the in vivo mouse micronucleus test.

-Impairment of Fertility
+Impairment Of Fertility

 Use In Specific Populations

-Pregnancy Category B
+Pregnancy Category C.

-Last reviewed on RxList: 8/13/2010
+Last reviewed on RxList: 7/28/2016